-We are under strict directions from NSW Police and the RMS to ensure the total time set for each event is adhered to in order to reopen roads for public use.
-What this means is that we have to implement a series of cut-off points and redirections to ensure that the slowest runners don’t impede on our road re-opening schedule.
+We are under strict directions from NSW Police and the RMS to ensure the total time set for each event is adhered to in order to re-open roads.
+We must implement a series of cut-off points and redirections to ensure that the slowest runners don’t impede on our road re-opening schedule.

 Will this impact me?

-This year we will be continuing the same system of cut-off and redirection points along the course in order to control the event cut-off times.
+There are various cut-off and redirection points along the course.
 If a participant fails to reach the designated point by the time indicated they will be given the option of pulling out or continuing by being redirected on a section of the course.
 Anyone who takes the ‘redirection’ option will have their number marked and will not be regarded as an official finisher.

 |Distance||Race Time Cut-Off||Time of Day|

 |Official cut-off time - 2hrs:45min - participants to maintain 7min:49sec per km or better|